The Stonehenge Stomp

 Amesbury, United Kingdom • 25 Jan 2026

 The Stonehenge Stomp is scheduled for Sunday 25 January 2026 and will be the 36th running of the event.
 It is organised as a walking event that also welcomes runners; it is not a race.
-Entry opens on 1 November 2025.
-Participant numbers are limited and entry is online only; postal or on-the-day entries are not accepted.
-Route instructions and refreshments are provided at regular checkpoints.
+The routes give views of Stonehenge.
+The event usually sells out within days and participant numbers are limited.

 • 5 km family friendly route